sketch204/sketch204.github.io/blogs/xcode/bag_of_tricks/source.md

 ### Code snippets

-Code snippets are something that you learn to build over time.
+Code snippets are something that you will build over time.
 Notice a pattern of code that you find yourself writing over and over again?
 Make it into a code snippet!

 To create a code snippet, simply select a piece of code, right click it and choose `Create Code Snippet...` from the menu.
 One could also employ Xcode's placeholder to make your snippets even more powerful.
 You can create a placeholder at any time by surrounding a piece of text with `<#` and `#>`.
 The Xcode editor will automatically recognize and render it as a placeholder.

 ![A demonstration of how to make a placeholder in Xcode](./assets/placeholder_demo.gif)

 You can find existing code snippets in Xcode's library.
-Access it by either clicking the `+` button on the top right or using the `Command`+`Shift`+`L` shortcut.
+Access it by either clicking the `+` button in the top right corner or using the `Command`+`Shift`+`L` shortcut.
 Once there open the first tab.
 These should be all of the code snippets available to you.
-Keep in mind that the tab might not show up if you don't have an source code editor open.
+Keep in mind that the tab might not show up if you don't have a source code editor open.

 ### Spell checker

 Would you believe me if I told you that Xcode has a built in spell-checker?
 It's off by default too for some odd reason.
 To turn it on go to `Edit` -> `Format` -> `Spelling and Grammar` and turn on `Check Spelling While Typing`.
-Now whenever you make a typo in your source code, Xcode will highlight it and give you suggestion to fix it when you right click on it.
+Now whenever you make a typo in your source code, Xcode will highlight it and give you suggestions to fix it when you right click on it.

 It even works for combined words like `thisIsSoneVariable`.